-A.2 - MANUAL programming of the UP ("0") and DOWN ("1") limit switches
+A.3 - MANUAL programming of the UP ("0") and DOWN ("1") limit switches which stops the awning at the Up limit "0".

-- This procedure is obligatory only for awnings without a mechanical stop at the Up position. - This procedure can be used if the limit switches have been programmed using the semiautomatic procedure (A.3). - After the limit positions have been programmed, the awning can be controlled by simply pressing the appropriate buttons on the control unit.
-The awning will move between the positions set with procedures A.2.1 and A.2.2.
+- This procedure is obligatory only for awnings without a mechanical stop at the Up position. - This procedure can be used if the limit switches have been programmed using the semiautomatic procedure (A.4).

+• After the limit positions have been programmed, the awning can be controlled by simply pressing the appropriate buttons on the control unit.
+The awning will move between the positions set with procedures A.3.1 and A.3.2.

-A.2.1 - To program the UP limit switch ("0")
+A.3.1 - To program the UP limit switch ("0")

-A.2.2 - To program the DOWN limit switch ("1")
+A.3.2 - To program the DOWN limit switch ("1")

-A.3 - SEMIAUTOMATIC programming of the UP ("0") and DOWN ("1") limit switches
+A.4 - SEMIAUTOMATIC programming of the UP ("0") and DOWN ("1") limit switches

-- Use this procedure solely for awnings with mechanical Up "0" limit switch stop. - If the limit switches have been programmed using the manual procedure (A.2), before you can use this procedure you need to perform a total or partial deletion of memory B.2.1 (motor configured for TWO-WAY communications) C.4.1 (motor configured for ONE-WAY communications) option 'A' or 'D')". - After the limit positions have been programmed, the awning can be controlled by simply pressing the appropriate buttons on the control unit.
+- Use this procedure solely for awnings with mechanical Up "0" limit switch stop. - If the limit switches have been programmed using the manual procedure (A.3), before you can use this procedure you need to perform a total or partial deletion of memory (A.8.1 option 'A' or 'D')". - After the limit positions have been programmed, the awning can be controlled by simply pressing the appropriate buttons on the control unit.
 The Up movement will be limited when the awning impacts against the mechanical lock (box) in the Upper limit switch "0".
 With each impact, the height of this limit switch will be automatically updated by the "Automatic limit switch update" function (paragraph 5.8).
 Conversely, the Down movement will be limited by the Lower limit switch "1" (limit switch set by the installer at a desired point).

-A.4 - Programming an INTERMEDIATE POSITION (position "H")
+A.5 - Programming an INTERMEDIATE POSITION (position "H")